brandonbrown/DWA/ClassContent/Module-1-ClassOverview/Welcome.md

 ## This All Is Rather Hard Work

-[Why Learning to Code is So Damn Hard](https://www.thinkful.com/blog/why-learning-to-code-is-so-damn-hard/) is a great blog article that explores.
+[Why Learning to Code is So Damn Hard](https://www.thinkful.com/blog/why-learning-to-code-is-so-damn-hard/) is a great blog article that explores the phases of learning to code.
 Here's an excerpt from that article that sums up four early stages of learning to code.

-> 1. **The Hand Holding Honeymoon** is the joy-filled romp through highly polished resources teaching you things that seem tricky but are totally do-able with their intensive support.
+> **The Hand Holding Honeymoon** is the joy-filled romp through highly polished resources teaching you things that seem tricky but are totally do-able with their intensive support.
 You will primarily learn basic syntax but feel great about your accomplishments.

-> 2. **The Cliff of Confusion** is the painful realization that it's a lot harder when the hand-holding ends and it feels like you can't actually do anything on your own yet.
+> **The Cliff of Confusion** is the painful realization that it's a lot harder when the hand-holding ends and it feels like you can't actually do anything on your own yet.
 Your primary challenges are constant debugging and not quite knowing how to ask the right questions as you fight your way towards any kind of momentum.

-> 3. **The Desert of Despair** is the long and lonely journey through a pathless landscape where every new direction seems correct but you're frequently going in circles and you're starving for the resources to get you through it.
+> **The Desert of Despair** is the long and lonely journey through a pathless landscape where every new direction seems correct but you're frequently going in circles and you're starving for the resources to get you through it.
 Beware the "Mirages of Mania", like sirens of the desert, which will lead you astray.

-> 4. **The Upswing of Awesome** is when you've finally found a path through the desert and pulled together an understanding of how to build applications.
+> **The Upswing of Awesome** is when you've finally found a path through the desert and pulled together an understanding of how to build applications.
 But your code is still siloed and brittle like a house of cards.
 You gain confidence because your sites appear to run, you've mastered a few useful patterns, and your friends think your interfaces are cool but you're terrified to look under the hood and you ultimately don't know how to get to "production ready" code.
 How do you bridge the gap to a real job?

 ![Coding Is Hard Chart](https://s3.amazonaws.com/viking_education/web_development/blog/coding_is_hard_combined_chart.png)